pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

 ##### c)	Using a string

 Similar to the previous one, here we use a string to define the parameters and their values and use the fromString() method.

-The syntax is of the string is:
+The syntax of the string is:

 **parameterName = parameterValue**